 RCSA (Risk Control Self Assessment) is an empowering method/process by which management and staff of all levels collectively identify and evaluate risks and associated controls.
-It is a technique that adds value by increasing an operating unit’s involvement in designing and maintaining control and risk systems as well as identifying risk exposures and determining corrective action.
-It aims to integrate risk management practices and culture into the way staff undertake their jobs, and business units achieve their objectives.
+It adds value by increasing an operating unit’s involvement in designing and maintaining control and risk systems, identifying risk exposures and determining corrective action.
+The aim of RCSA is to integrate risk management practices and culture into the way staff undertake their jobs, and business units achieve their objectives.
 It provides a framework and tools for management and employees to:

 - Identify and prioritize their business objectives

 - Assess and manage high risk areas of business processes

 - Ensure that the identification, recognition and evaluation of business objectives and risks are consistent across all levels of the organization

 Forms of RCSA